AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-3.md

 This is Chapter 3 of the multi-part tutorial. **[Chapter 2 can be found here](/help/getting-started-wknd-tutorial-develop/chapter-2.md)** and an **[overview can be found here](getting-started-wknd-tutorial-develop.md)**.

-You can check out the finished code on [**GitHub**](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd) or you can download the solution package:
+You can view the previous Chapter solution on [GitHub](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd) or you can download the **[solution package](https://github.com/Adobe-Marketing-Cloud/aem-guides-wknd/releases)**.

 ## Objective